 Juvenile Indigent Defense Delivery System

 Nebraska provides counsel to indigent youth through a county-based system that includes elected public defenders, contract public defenders, and assigned counsel.
 Counties with populations in excess of 100,000 are required to have elected public defenders.
 Neb.
-Rev. Stat. § 23-3401.
+Rev. Stat.
+Ann. § 23-3401(1).
 Counties with populations below 35,000 may choose to have appointed public defenders.
 Neb.
-Rev. Stat. § 23-3404.
+Rev. Stat.
+Ann. § 23-3404(1).
 The judges in one or more judicial districts make the determination of whether a public defender is needed and that “determination shall be certified to the Governor.”
 Neb.
-Rev. Stat. § 29-3910.
-Indigent juveniles are entitled to counsel by statute.
+Rev. Stat.
+Ann. § 29-3910.
+Youth who are deemed indigent are entitled to counsel by statute.
 Neb.
-Rev. Stat. § 29-3915(3).
+Rev. Stat.
+Ann. § 29-3915(3).
 If the attorney appointed by the court has a conflict, another attorney shall be appointed by the court.
 Neb.
-Rev. Stat. § 29-3904.
+Rev. Stat.
+Ann. § 29-3904(1).

-Counties fund most of the costs of indigent defense, although the Nebraska Commission on Public Advocacy provides money and technical assistance for serious cases, including those of accused juveniles.
+Counties fund most of the costs of indigent defense, although the Nebraska Commission on Public Advocacy provides money and technical assistance to help counties provide effective counsel for indigent youth.
 Neb.
-Rev. Stat. § 29-3923.
+Rev. Stat.
+Ann. § 29-3923.

-The Nebraska Commission on Public Advocacy is responsible for developing guidelines and standards for indigent defense.
+The Nebraska Commission on Public Advocacy is responsible for providing services and resources for indigent defense.
 Neb.
-Rev. Stat. § 29-3923.
-Non-binding standards issued by Nebraska Supreme Court Commission on Children in the Courts include that all juvenile indigent defense attorneys to have completed a minimum of 16 hours of relevant training every two years.
+Rev. Stat.
+Ann. § 29-3923.
+Non-binding standards issued by the Nebraska Supreme Court Commission on Children in the Courts provide that all juvenile indigent defense attorneys should complete a minimum of 16 hours of relevant training every two years.

 Right to Counsel